BrijenMakwana/TechNewsApp/README.md

 # TechNewsApp

-This app will show Tech News from all around the world by all trusted resources.
+**This app will show Tech News from all around the world by all trusted resources**

 Play Store Link: https://play.google.com/store/apps/details?id=com.brijenmakwana.TechNews